Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/ur5/mycobot_description/README.md

 # MyCobot Description Package (`mycobot_description`)

 This ROS 2 package provides the URDF (Unified Robot Description Format) model for a MyCobot (based on a Universal Robots UR5 arm) equipped with a Robotiq 85 gripper.
-It includes descriptions for the robot, its workspace (table, storage units), and integrates with `ros2_control` for both simulation and real hardware.
+It includes descriptions for the robot and its workspace (table, storage units) and integrates with `ros2_control` for both simulation and real hardware.

 ## Key Features